LeavesMC/docs/docs/leaves/configuration.md

 #### fakeplayer.open-fakeplayer-inventory

 - **default**: `false`
-- **description**: If sets to "true", then players can right click by empty hand to open the fakeplayer inventory.
+- **description**: If enabled, then players can right click by empty hand to open the fakeplayer inventory.

 #### fakeplayer.skip-sleep-check

 - **default**: `false`
-- **description**: If sets to "true", then fakeplayers do not count towards the sleep cap
+- **description**: If enabled, then fakeplayers do not count towards the sleep cap

 #### redstone-wire-dont-connect-if-on-trapdoor

 - **default**: `false`
-- **description**: If sets to "true", then redstone dust can be linked to redstone dust on an open trapdoor.
+- **description**: If enabled, then redstone dust can be linked to redstone dust on an open trapdoor.

 #### disable-check-out-of-order-command

 - **default**: `false`
-- **description**: If sets to "true", it will disable update-chat-order (updatechatorder).
+- **description**: If enabled, it will disable update-chat-order (updatechatorder).

 #### despawn-enderman-with-block

 - **default**: `false`
-- **description**: If sets to "true", then endermen with blocks in their hands will be cleared away like other mobs, which can purge a bunch of Endermen that longlived in the server.
+- **description**: If enabled, then endermen with blocks in their hands will be cleared away like other mobs, which can purge a bunch of Endermen that longlived in the server.

 #### creative-no-clip

 - **default**: `false`
-- **description**: If sets to "true", then players in gamemode "Creative" won't have collision box while flying.
+- **description**: If enabled, then players in gamemode "Creative" won't have collision box while flying.

 :::note